Our Handy Guide To Cleaning Kitchen Worktops

 Therefore, once you’ve had your new kitchen fitted, you’re going to want to take good care of it and guarantee it lasts you a lifetime.

 One of the components of your new kitchen that will get lots of use are your kitchen worktops.
 These stalwarts of every good kitchen are designed to be robust and built to last.
 But failure to take care of them could lead to your kitchen worktops becoming old before their time.

 The good news is that with the right care, you can ensure you get years and years out of your quality kitchen, which is why cleaning your kitchen worktops is not something you should take lightly.

 Different materials require different care, and the amount of care required may be something you want to think about when choosing the materials for your flooring, counters and kitchen.
-Here we have some tips and advice on how to care for your new fitted kitchen, and today we’re concentrating cleaning kitchen worktops!

 Cleaning Kitchen Worktops

-Granite is about as hard wearing as it comes, and if you’re splashing out on granite work surfaces then chances are you know a thing or two about style!
-Granite keeps well and is easy to clean with gentle detergent, but care must be taken when using high acetic products and many of these are from the kitchen cupboard not the cleaning cupboard.
+Granite is about as hard wearing as it comes and if you’re splashing out on granite work surfaces then chances are you know a thing or two about style.
+Granite keeps well and is easy to clean with gentle detergent, but care must be taken when using high acetic products and many of these are from the kitchen cupboard, not the cleaning cupboard.
 Products such as cooking oils, lemons and vinegars can stain granite and so it’s always best to ensure any spillages are cleaned up right away.